aws-samples/aws-augmentability/README.md

 **AWS AugmentAbility** is a mobile web app which showcases 4 AWS AI services (Amazon Transcribe, Amazon Translate, Amazon Polly and Amazon Rekognition) and, at the same time, provides features that may benefit people with a visual or communication impairment, including difficulties in reading written text (text recognition), hearing (live transcription), speaking (text-to-speech), or having a conversation in a foreign language (voice-to-voice live translation).

 ### Main features
 * **Real-time Conversation Translation**: select a target language, speak in your language, and the app will translate what you said in your target language.
-9 languages currently supported (Chinese, English, French, German, Italian, Japanese, Korean, Portuguese, Spanish).
+This feature is currently available in 9 languages (Chinese, English, French, German, Italian, Japanese, Korean, Portuguese, Spanish).
 * **Live transcription and text-to-speech**: the app transcribes conversations and speeches for you, in real-time.
 Can't speak?
 Type what you want to say, and the app will say it for you.
+This feature is currently available in 9 languages (Chinese, English, French, German, Italian, Japanese, Korean, Portuguese, Spanish).
 * **Live transcription and text-to-speech with translation**: the app transcribes and translates conversations and speeches for you, in real-time.
 Can't speak?
 Type what you want to say, and the app will translate and say it for you.
+You can benefit of translations in 70+ languages.
+* **Object detection**: take a picture, and the app will describe the objects around you.
-* **Live text detection**: point your camera at any text, and the app will read it out loud for you.
+* **Text recognition for labels and signs**: point your camera at any label, sign or small chunk of text, and the app will read it out loud for you.
+AWS AugmentAbility can also translate the text into 70+ languages, or make it more readable for users with dyslexia by leveraging the OpenDyslexic font.
+* **Text extraction from documents**: point your camera at any full-page document, and the app will read it out loud for you.
+AWS AugmentAbility can also translate the text into 70+ languages, or make it more readable for users with dyslexia by leveraging the OpenDyslexic font.

 ### Solution architecture